wso2/docs-is/en/docs/learn/multi-attribute-login.md

 #  Multi Attribute Login

 WSO2 Identity Server lets you configure multiple attributes as the login identifier.
-While username is the default login identifier, users can have the option to enter a mobile number, email address or any attribute of your choice.
+While username is the default login identifier, users can have the option to enter a mobile number, email address or any attribute of their choice.

 The following section explains how to configure WSO2 identity server for multi attribute login.